Klaviyo vs Mailchimp for Ecommerce 2026: The Definitive Comparison

 - Two-factor authentication: Available on both.

-- Data encryption: Both encrypt data in transit and at rest.
+- Data encryption: Both encrypt when moving and when sitting still.

-- SSO (Single Sign-On): Klaviyo supports SSO on higher plans; Mailchimp offers it on Premium.
+- SSO (Single Sign-On): Klaviyo on higher plans; Mailchimp on Premium.

 Pros and Cons